 Another artistic robot is called Lsjbot.
 “He” was created by Swedish developer Sverker Johansson as a writing bot for Wikipedia.
 It now churns out more than 10,000 articles per day!
 It’s an insane number of articles, were it written by a flesh-and-blood writer, but for an artificial intelligence, there are almost no boundaries.

-Ambition and stakes are now so high, even the most sacred of works have been targeted for artificial creativity: Harry Potter books.
+Ambition and the stakes are now so high, even the most sacred of works have been targeted for artificial creativity: Harry Potter books.
 A LSTM recurrent neural network wrote the ninth book about Hogwarts, using the previous ones as an example.
 Good news for the admirers of J.K.
 Rowling’s earthborn talent—the robotic version sucks.
 Phrases, mostly, don’t make sense, but in all fairness, the neural network managed to mimic the rhythm and style of the original book.
 With all its robotic determination, we might also see the tenth book coming soon–and, probably with a more meaningful plot.

 Time to sound the alarm?